Build an LLM from scratch in MAX

 Causal masking

-Learn to create attention masks to prevent the model from seeing future tokens during autoregressive generation.
+Create attention masks to prevent the model from seeing future tokens during autoregressive generation.

 Causal mask matrix with lower triangular pattern Causal mask matrix with lower triangular pattern

-Understanding the mask pattern
+The mask pattern

 • Position 0 attends to: position 0 only